cdparra/Bridging-the-Rural-Divide--Placebooks/README.md

 distributed under their individual licences.

-Bridging the Rural Divide (part of Horizon Digital Economy Research)
-===
-This is the PlaceBooks web interface and server backend
+The original project is **Bridging the Rural Divide** (part of Horizon Digital Economy Research), who provided a web interface and server backend for creating books around rural communities (i.e., the PlaceBooks)

 Original Author